NHSDigital/nhs-notify-web-cms/docs/pages/features/roadmap.md

 - Improve onboarding for new users
 - Increase print capacity and resilience by bringing in an additional supplier
 - Let users create and manage their own templates
-- Publish a new website with information about NHS Notify
+- Fix accessibility issues in the upcoming 'create and submit a template' interface
 - Provide real-time message statuses to show whether messages have been successfully delivered
 - Show users which recipients have NHS App accounts and notifications enabled
 - Let users subscribe to more detailed NHS APP message statuses